Table of Contents

 The type of testing you’ll receive depends on the doctor you visit, so be sure to ask questions ahead of time so you can feel confident in your diagnosis.

-To treat the symptoms, doctors may suggest:
+To manage symptoms, doctors may recommend:

 - Over-the-counter medication.
 Medicine that would decrease the airway inflammation and suppress the allergic reactions.